Anti-Americanism: Russia

-Russia has a long history of anti-Americanism, dating back to the Bolshevik Revolution in 1917.
+Russia has a long history of anti-Americanism, dating back to the Bolshevik Revolution of 1917.
+As early as in 1919, leader of Soviet Russia Vladimir Lenin was recorded addressing Red Army soldiers where he claimed that "capitalists of England, France and America are waging war against Russia".
+The image of Uncle Sam was also used by the Bolsheviks to portray White Russian forces as foreign-sponsored.

 In 2013, 30% of Russians had a "very unfavorable" or "somewhat unfavorable" view of Americans and 40% viewed the U.S. in a "very unfavorable" or "somewhat unfavorable" light, up from 34% in 2012.
-Recent polls from the Levada center survey show that 71% of Russians have at least a somewhat negative attitude toward the U.S., up from 38% in 2013.
+By 2020, 71% of Russians had at least a somewhat negative attitude toward the U.S., up from 38% in 2013, according to a Levada Center survey.
 It is the largest figure since the collapse of the USSR.
-In 2015, a new poll by the Levada center showed that 81% of Russians now hold unfavorable views of the United States, presumably as a result of U.S. and Western sanctions imposed against Russia because of the Russo-Ukrainian War.
+In 2015, a new poll by the Levada center showed that 81% of Russians now hold unfavorable views of the United States, presumably as a result of U.S. and international sanctions imposed against Russia because of the Russo-Ukrainian War.
 Anti-Americanism in Russia is reportedly at its highest since the end of the Cold War.
 A December 2017 survey conducted by the Chicago Council and its Russian partner, the Levada Center, showed that 78% of "Russians polled said the United States meddles "a great deal" or "a fair amount" in Russian politics", only 24% of Russians say they hold a positive view of the United States, and 81% of "Russians said they felt the United States was working to undermine Russia on the world stage."

 Survey results published by the Levada-Center indicate that, as of August 2018, Russians increasingly viewed the United States positively following the Russia–U.S. summit in Helsinki in July 2018.
 The Moscow Times reported that "For the first time since 2014, the number of Russians who said they had "positive" feelings towards the United States (42 percent) outweighed those who reported "negative" feelings (40 percent)."
 In February 2020, 46% of Russians polled said they had a negative view of the United States.
 According to the Pew Research Center, "57% of Russians ages 18 to 29 see the U.S. favorably, compared with only 15% of Russians ages 50 and older."
 In 2019, only 20% of Russians viewed U.S. President Donald Trump positively.
 Only 14% of Russians expressed net approval of Donald Trump's policies.